Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 Retrieve previous job results
 -----------------------------------

 You can review job results immediately after the job completes by calling ``job.result()``, but there are also several ways to retrieve your results later.
-After starting your job, the job ID is returned.
-Note that ID.
+After starting your job, a job instance returned.
+Run ``job.job_id()`` to get the ID.
 After the job completes, you can view the results.

-Immediately after running the job, follow up the Qiskit Runtime  QiskitRuntimeService.run() method by running ``job.status()``.
+You can check the status of your job by calling ``job.status()``.

 If you ran other jobs since running the job you want to investigate, run ``job = service.job(job_id)`` then run ``job.status()``.